 Teaching Children about the Environment

 Love and respect for the environment and animals can start young.
-Here at Hamersley Early Learning School, we believe the fate of the Earth is in the hands of our children and they have the power to make a substantial difference in the future.
+Here at the Early Learning School, we believe the fate of the Earth is in the hands of our children and with our help, they have the power to make a substantial difference in the future.
 Follow our suggestions below to help your children build lifelong habits that will work towards living a greener life.

 Investing in Your Child’s Future

 The decisions your child makes in the future won’t only affect their lives but the lives of generations to come.
 This makes environmental issues an essential part of your child’s early years education.
-Teaching young ones today about the environmental impact of their daily life and the concept of sustainability protects them from potential future hazards such as poor air quality and polluted drinking water.
+Teaching young ones today about the environmental impact of their daily life and the concept of sustainability helps keep them informed about potential future hazards such as poor air quality and polluted drinking water.

 Education Starts with Respect